 Hillside and Brookside are two cabins nestled in the woods at the Wilderness Camp area.
 Rugged and basic, yet comfortable, each sleeps up to 12 people, with six bunks apiece, for a total 24 possible with both.
 Brookside and Hillside offer a front porch, a picnic table, and heat for winter lodging.
 Linens, towels, blankets and pillows are not provided.
 Bathhouse facilities are available in the Barn (if your group has that reserved) or in the Woodside bathhouse nearby.

 This large bathhouse offers plenty of shower and lavatory space.
 Downstairs is an informal meeting room/lounge as well as a small restroom.
 Typically, guests lodging in Hillside and Brookside Cabins will have access to this facility.

-The Pavilion at Wilderness Camp is a great group-gathering facility with casual, rugged flexibility and appeal.
+The Pavilion at Wilderness Camp is a great group-gathering facility with casual flexibility and rustic appeal.
 This four-season structure is well heated for the fall and winter months, with the flexibility of an open air environment during the summer.
 The meeting area can be arranged for eating at picnic tables or for games and activities.
 The large adjoining commercial kitchen is ideal for preparing group meals for up to 100 people.
 Guests lodging in the Barn or Hillside/Brookside cabins often reserve the Pavilion for meeting and dining space.